TheRealKaup/KTech/readme.md

 - **Input** - Terminal-optimized user input processing.
 - **Memory** - Serializable containers for game structures.
 - Some other quirks and features.

 ---

-## Interesting Details

-- KTech is simply a library, which naturally makes certain aspects of KTech game development tedious without external help.
-For this reason I made an application, using KTech itself, called "TextureCreator" that helps creating terminal-based textures.
-TextureCreator covers and improves one aspect of KTech game development, and in the future may be part of a full software development kit.
-- The game developer (the KTech user) constructs their own game loop with functions provided by the library.
-While this makes the distinction between "game" and "engine" different from popular game engines, it gives the user wider control and better understanding of what's happening.
-- KTech knows no more than the CPU, yet achieves more than playable performance.
-- Making a game with KTech can be entirely done from a terminal: use a terminal text editor (such as Vim) for writing code, the TextureCreator application for creating textures, Premake and Make for building.
-Then, simply run the game.
-- I, Kaup, started the development of KTech in March 2022.
-While progress was inconsistent, this has been the biggest programming project I have ever worked on, and I wouldn't be surprised to know that so far I invested a 4 digit number of hours into it.

----